Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 And look, I know the theory behind this.

-We don't want to be like Democrats, and we don't uh uh that's fine, but we're gonna continue to lose uh if if that is the uh attitude that we uh that we have.
+That's fine, but we're going to continue to lose if that is the attitude that we have.

-I mean, folks, it's got some we will actually have our guys resign to please Democrats.
+We will actually have our guys resign to please Democrats.

-Show that we understand the morality and ethics and integrity, and we will resign.
+To show that we're big people, show that we understand morality and ethics and integrity, and we will resign.

-Uh when something like this happens, why resign?
+When something like this happens, why resign?

-Private matters, none of your business.
+None of your business.

 Didn't hurt anybody.

-Why we're it's antiquated culture.
+Where it's antiquated culture.

 So two different playing fields that we're not on the one they're playing on right now.

-Back in a sec.
+Back in the sec.

-I'm told we have some uh incredible audio from the Queen Bee of Washington, D.C., Nancy Pelosi coming in.
+I'm told we have some incredible audio from the Queen Bee of Washington, D.C., Nancy Pelosi coming in.

-Uh this dream ticket either way will not work.
+This dream ticket either way will not work.

-Nancy Pelosi wag in.
+Nancy Pelosi weighing in.

 And we all know why.

-Because the bottom line is this as long as Nancy Pelosi is Speaker of the House, she doesn't want Hillary Clinton anywhere near the White House in any way, shape, matter, form, top or bottom.
+As long as Nancy Pelosi is Speaker of the House, she doesn't want Hillary Clinton anywhere near the White House in any way, shape, matter, form, top or bottom.

 She doesn't want her there.

-Queen B syndrome, folks, trust me on this.
+Trust me on this.

-Erupts in the Democrat presidential primary, thanks to me.
+So yet more chaos erupts in the Democrat presidential primary thanks to me.

 Yes.